36th Infantry Division welcomes new commanding general from Tennessee

-The 36th Infantry Division leadership poses after a Division Change of Command ceremony May 31, 2024, at Camp Mabry’s Audie Murphy Regional Training Institute in Austin, Texas.
+AUSTIN, Texas – The 36th Infantry Division and Texas Military Department hosted a Division Change of Command ceremony May 31, 2024, at Camp Mabry’s Audie Murphy Regional Training Institute in Austin, Texas.

 The ceremony honored outgoing commanding general U.S. Army Maj.
 Gen. Ronald “Win” Burkett and welcomed incoming division commander, Brig.
 Gen. John “Brad” Bowlin.
 Bowlin came to Texas from the Tennessee National Guard and had formerly served as the assistant division commander—operations of the 36th Infantry Division.